pasqal-io/qadence/docs/digital_analog_qc/analog-qubo.md

 print(f"initial_counts = {initial_counts}") # markdown-exec: hide
 ```

-Finally, we can proceed to the variational optimization.
+Finally, we can proceed with the variational optimization.
 The cost function
-defined above is based on bitstring and thus non differentiable.
+defined above is derived from bitstring computations and therefore non differentiable.
 We use Qadence
-ML facilities to run some gradient-free optimization based on the
+ML facilities to run gradient-free optimizations using the
 [`nevergrad`](https://facebookresearch.github.io/nevergrad/) library.

 ```python exec="on" source="material-block" session="qubo"